looker-open-source/sdk-codegen/swift/looker/README.md

 Otherwise, `struct`s, `enum`s, or `protocol`s are used for the declaration of complex method inputs, such as `body` parameters and the complex API structures returned from API endpoints.

 Enjoy, and thanks for trying out the bleeding edge!

+## Use of AnyCodable

+There's a decent JSON encode/decode solution from [AnyCodable](https://github.com/Flight-School/AnyCodable) directly imported into this project because I haven't yet been able to figure out how to get the package reference to work.
+My apologies for that.
+I'll fix it when I figure out how to use Swift packages better!